-- Electricity is available only from 06PM to 06AM.
+- The island is powered by a generator.
+Electricity is available only from 06PM to 06AM.

-- Food in resorts are quite expensive.
-It is better if you can bring your own that is enough for your entire stay.
+- Food in popular or bigger resorts are quite expensive.
+It is better to bring your own food that is enough for your entire stay.
 Budget options are available in the neighborhood though.

 - PADI-certified dive shops are available in the island.

 - Boat rides can be rough sometimes.
-Don’t forget to waterproof your stuff.
+Don’t forget to waterproof your gadgets and stuff.